Oahu restaurants closed by city recount strict, confusing enforcement of emergency liquor order

 By the end of July, two Honolulu bars were associated with as many as 12 cases, so all bars were closed for three weeks, an order that has since been extended through Sept.
 16. The alcohol consumption restriction was also rolled back from midnight to 10 p.m.

-On Tuesday the state Department of Health reported a COVID-19 cluster involving at least five people and two Honolulu bars in July.
+On Tuesday the state Department of Health reported a COVID-19 cluster involving at least five people at two Honolulu bars that stemmed from an apparent gathering in July.

 Studies have shown that COVID-19 spreads faster indoors, and one study conducted in Japan reported that the risk of transmitting COVID-19 was nearly 19 times greater in closed environments compared to open-air ones.

-However, evidence that alcohol-serving establishments have contributed heavily to the spread of COVID-19 in Hawaii has yet to emerge.
+However, evidence that alcohol-serving establishments have contributed heavily to the spread of COVID-19 in Hawaii has yet to emerge, and the DOH said it has not collected that data.

-Johnny Li, one of the managers for Vein at Kakaako, said the restaurant was closed and there were no customers — it was only Li and a chef — inside when a liquor commission investigator checked up on them.
+Johnny Li, a manager at Vein at Kakaako, said the restaurant was closed Saturday and there were no customers.
+Only Li and a chef were inside when a liquor commission investigator checked up on them.

 “We were already closed that night,” he said.
 “We were just talking, lost track of time.
 And it just so happened that the liquor commission was walking around the area, and they came in.”